/* Scenario metadata

 <div class="restart">

-<<link "Return to Start" "Start">><<set $badchoices to 0>><<set $overTheTracks to false>><<set $assignedDot to "">><<set $assignedRwy to "">><</link>>
+<<link "Return to Start" "Start">><<set $badchoices to 0>><<set $overTheTracks to false>><<set $assignedDot to "">><<set $assignedRwy to "">><<set $fuelTight to false>><<set $transmitted to false>><<set $follow to "">><<set $rushedTiedown to false>><</link>>

 </div>You flare a beat late.
-The Arrow's main gear hits firmly — a "hey, you're home" kind of firm, not a "call the mechanic" firm.
+The Arrow's main gear hits firmly.
+A "hey, you're home" kind of firm, not a "call the mechanic" firm.
 But you bounced.
 The second touchdown is lighter.
 The third, gentler still.

 You roll out.
 The airplane feels fine.
 The tower does not call you on the ground frequency.
 You taxi to your tie-down.